 I’ve also seen a hot wassail crock pot recipe.
 I haven’t made it that way, but, if I did, I would use mulling spices tea bags and only the peels from the fruit to avoid having to strain it.

 Simply pour the cider, orange/apple/pineapple mix and cranberry juice into the coffee urn.

-Add the fruit, spices and brown sugar in the basket.
-You don’t need to use a filter.
+Add the fruit, spices, cinnamon sticks and brown sugar in the basket.
+You don’t have to use a filter.
+It looks like this…

 It takes about 45 minutes to brew and stays hot in the coffee urn for hours for people to enjoy!

 If you prefer to have less cranberry, add a little more orange juice instead.
 The cranberry is mainly to have your wassail be more of a red color (shown below).

 My co-worker that shared this recipe has also made hot wassail with red hots but I haven’t attempted that yet.

 This wassail recipe is tried and true and has become a regular tradition for our holiday events.

 It’s often served when there are appetizers, but mostly it’s just available to enjoy throughout the day.

 I believe it’s called the Christmas Drink because it really does remind you of all the scents and tastes of the season!